 Big populations of the smallmouth bass have moved up here because the waters been running so high so long.

 If you have smaller rivers dumping into a bigger river, a lot of the smallmouth bass will move up into those smaller rivers.
 Within those smaller rivers, the fish will gather around the mouth of the little creeks that flow in.
 Anywhere you have current coming in, there’s going to be fish in the area.
 Those fish could be within a half a mile of the area around it – it’s like a fish magnet!

-This is a great time of year for river fishing for about any fish across Upper Midwest, but there aren’t many opportunities as fun and action packed as smallmouth bass.
+This is a great time of year for river smallmouth bass fishing all across the Upper Midwest.
 Get your favorite river smallmouth baits rigged up and follow the current!